 1. I chose to keep my child at the elementary school he/she attended last year rather than move to my zoned school.
 Can I take them to the nearest stop and let them ride the bus from there?

-In alignment with School Board policy, regular transportation will only be provided for eligible elementary students attending their zoned school.
-Arterial service will be provided for countywide programs for eligible students.
+In alignment with School Board policy, transportation will only be provided for eligible elementary students attending their zoned school.
+Arterial service will be provided to countywide programs for eligible students.

-Closer stop requests will not be accepted until after September 16th.
-On that date the parent may call the District Call Center, 727-587-2020, to request the stop to be moved.
+Closer stop requests will not be accepted until after September 6th.
+On that date, the parent may call the District Call Center, 727-587-2020, to request a closer stop.
 Upon review by a Route Coordinator, the parent will be contacted when a decision has been made.

-It is the parent’s responsibility to provide documentation of address to the school.
+It is the parent’s responsibility to update their address on the parent portal /SRS and provide documentation of the new address to the school.
 Upon verification of the address, the school will update the student’s new address in PCS Portal.
-Once the update is completed, the school will submit a request for transportation to the Transportation Department.
+Once the update is completed, the school will submit a request for a bus assignment to the Transportation Department.
 The Transportation Department will assign a bus stop, in alignment with School Board policy and State guidelines.

-A bus is late when it has not arrived more than 30 minutes after its scheduled arrival time.
+Bus Bullein will inform parents of any late buses once they have registered with BB.
+A bus is late when it has not arrived after 30 minutes after the scheduled arrival time.
 When a bus is late due to unforeseen circumstances, please contact the transportation call center at 727-587-2020.

 The Transportation Department will notify the school of any route or time changes.
-The school will communicate any route or schedule change information to the parents through written documentation.
+The school will then communicate any schedule changes to the parents through written documentation.

 Sex Offender FAQ’s